-Our logo is based on a Ghanaian Adinkra symbol called Nkonsonkonson and is part of the cultural heritage of A New View’s director.
+My logo is based on a Ghanaian Adinkra symbol called Nkonsonkonson and is part of my cultural heritage.
 The symbol represents a chain, and shows strength in unity and interdependence on one another.

-We believe that individuals within any community (work or social) are responsible to each other and recognising this binds communities together.
-The symbol portrays the organisational values of unity, responsibility, and interdependence.
+I believe that individuals within any community (work or social) are responsible to each other and recognising this binds communities together.
+The symbol portrays values of unity, responsibility, and interdependence.

-Because we have a background in working within the NHS, we know that individual organisational systems don’t operate in a bubble.
+My background working within and alongside the NHS, has taught me that individual organisational systems don’t operate in a bubble.
 Small changes in departments and organisations can have significant impacts across the entire health and social care economy.
-Our director’s wide range of organisational and situational experience puts us in a unique position to anticipate how other systems will be affected – helping to avoid the law of unintended consequences.
+My wide range of organisational and situational experience puts me in a unique position to anticipate how other systems will be affected – helping to avoid the law of unintended consequences.

 You know that moment when everything comes together and you suddenly realise that there might be a great way to deal with the issue at hand?
-It’s called synergy and that’s something we’re used to at A New View; the bringing together of lots of ideas and thoughts to create something that is greater than the sum of all the individual parts.
-It’s how we make things happen and develop creative but practical answers to the challenges your organisation faces.
+It’s called synergy and that’s something I’m used to; the bringing together of lots of ideas and thoughts to create something that is greater than the sum of all the individual parts.
+It’s how I make things happen and develop creative but practical answers to the challenges your organisation faces.